Stochastics

 Creating standard stochastic files

-This has superceded stoner_stochastic_process, which
+This has superseded stoner_stochastic_process, which

 will be removed and undocumented soon.